ppy/osu-wiki/news/2024/2024-05-22-osu-keycaps.md

 *but wait, there's more!*

-**The KapCo** was generous enough to give us NUMBER sets of keys for free, so we'll be doing a joint giveaway!
+**The KapCo** was generous enough to give us 10 sets of keys for free, so we'll be doing a joint giveaway!

 **To enter, [reply to this tweet](LINK) with a pic of the keys you currently slam when playing osu!.** The more worn down, the better.